-Marcel Breuer was an apprentice at the Bauhaus when he conceived the world's first tubular steel chair.
+Marcel Breuer was an apprentice at the Bauhaus when he conceived the world's first tubular steel chair–the Wassily Chair.
 Inspired by the frame of a bicycle, a product he greatly admired for its functional design, Breuer saw tubular steel as a way of building a more transparent chair.
 Influenced by the constructivist theories of the Dutch De Stjil movement, Breuer took a familiar form in this case the classic club chair and reduced it to its elemental lines and planes.
 The composition of leather strips suspended on steel tubes was the first chair of its kind.
 Breuer later named the chair after Wassily Kandinsky, the first person to whom he showed the chair.

-More options are available; please contact our furniture experts, 1--- (press 1).
+More options are available for the Wassily Chair; please contact our furniture experts, 1--- (press 1).

 |Materials||Edges of black cowhide leather are dyed black.

 Frame is seamless tubular steel with a polished chrome or 18k gold-plated finish.

 50L-3COLHH, 50L-GLD-3COLHH, 50L-BL1923, 50L-GLD-BL1923, 50L-BL1905, 50L-GLD-BL1905, 50L-BL1924, 50L-GLD-BL1924, 50L-BLBLCK, 50L-GLD-BLBLCK, 50L-BL1913, 50L-GLD-BL1913, 50L-BL1919, 50L-GLD-BL1919

 Ships via 40ZSF White Glove Delivery & Assembly.

 Have a question about this product?
 Need help finding something?
 Our expert Customer Service team is here to help.
 Give us a call at () - or email us.